Nikola603/Algorithms/README.md

-# -Algorithms
+The name of the project is GSP Kragujevac.

-The shortest route from the source bus stop to the destination bus stop.
+The project was implemented in the c++ programming language.